YuLong73/HSS-SLAM/README.md

 # HSS-SLAM
-【IROS 2024】HSS-SLAM: Human-in-the-Loop Semantic SLAM Represented by Superquadrics
+<br> 【HSS-SLAM: Human-in-the-Loop Semantic SLAM Represented by Superquadrics](https://ieeexplore.ieee.org/document/10801400) has been accepted by IROS24
-   The paper can be seen here：https://ieeexplore.ieee.org/document/10801400